OffBeatHow To Calculate Your Short-Term Vacation Rental Cash Flow

 Pay attention to what you expect to make on a prospective short-term rental deal.
 Plus, consider the expenses that go into owning that property.

-Some expenses that go into running a vacation rental property and that affect the figures you get from a property investment calculator include property management fees, homeowners association (HOA) fees, and mortgage payments.
+Some expenses that go into running a vacation rental property and affect the figures you get from a property investment calculator include property management fees, homeowners association (HOA) fees, and mortgage payments.

 Comparable properties